Dentures in Turkey

 • Composite (tooth-colored attachments)

-Can partial dentures be customized to match my teeth?
+Can they be customized to match my teeth?

 Yes.
 Dentists carefully match the color, size, and shape of the denture teeth to blend seamlessly with your existing teeth for a natural appearance.